-Bangkok has an amazing range of local restaurants serving street food style menus in open fronted shop houses, with a fan to cool you if you’re lucky.
+Bangkok has an amazing range of local restaurants serving street food style menus in open-fronted shophouses, with a fan to cool you if you’re lucky.
 The city is peppered with these restaurants as almost every meal is eaten out, making it one of the world’s greatest – and most affordable – cities for food lovers.
-Local restaurants in Bangkok are classified as those with at least 75% local clientele, cheap and cheerful cutlery, empty gas canisters lined up against the wall, perhaps a shrine in one corner and pictures of revered monks and beloved kings on the walls.
+Local restaurants in Bangkok are classified as those with a majority of local clientele, cheap and cheerful cutlery, empty gas canisters lined up against the wall, perhaps even a shrine in one corner and pictures of revered monks and beloved kings on the walls.

 Plastic plates, aluminum cups and outdated furnishings aside, the best of these unassuming restaurants serve up unbelievably good Thai food, often specialising in a particular recipe that is handed down through generations.
 This list of the best local street food restaurants is a mixture of our longstanding favourites and some of the best we’ve found lately.
 We would happily send our friends to any of these local restaurants in Bangkok for a true taste of authentic street food.